 Jonathan Bernier's been compared to Felix Potvin before.
 This will do nothing to discourage those comparisons.

 Good call on his part, too.
 Considering Randy Carlyle's love of facepunchers, winning a fight -- and I'm definitely giving the decision to him after that flurry of rights -- is probably the best way to wrest the starting job away from James Reimer.

-As for Miller, one assumes his motivation for accepting Bernier's challenge was releasing some of the anger he felt after surrendering five goals, not to mention realizing that, after the game, he'd be on a flight back to Buffalo.
+As for Miller, one assumes his motivation for accepting Bernier's challenge was releasing some of the anger he felt after surrendering four goals, not to mention realizing that, after the game, he'd be on a flight back to Buffalo.

 Finally, a word on David Clarkson's decision to leave the bench, which accomplished nothing and automatically puts him in a position to accomplish exactly that much for the next 10 games.
 He'll be eligible to return against the Columbus Blue Jackets on October 25.
 We turn things over to Ryan Miller:

 Ryan Miller on David Clarkson: "Probably not the brightest move by him."